zkaddach/pubsub/Docs/Improvements.md

     - Manage better errors such as topics that doesn't exist yet
 - Add tests in respect of the FIRST method (there are actually very few tests implemented just as examples)
 - Make this messaging system a library
+- Integrate this system into a complete application
+- Test performances (cpu and memory usage)